LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 1. G2 top; G3 Minor.
 Play the Minor/[[Terrifying chase]] and 1 more.
 2. G2 top; G3 Major (cost 2-5).
 Play 1 {{p}}{{n}} and 1 {{n}}.
 3. G2 top to to 2E; G4.
 Play the Major and 1 more.
-   - If the Major is not good, G3 with Minor could be selected instead, although this will make Energy tight on following turns.
-5. Reclaim, gain Minor (or replace Major); G2 bottom.
+4. Reclaim, gain Minor (or replace Major); G2 bottom.
 Play 1 {{p}}{{n}} and 1 {{n}}.
-6. G2 bottom to 3CP; G4 (or G3 Minor if Energy is not needed).
+5. G2 bottom to 3CP; G4 (or G3 Minor if Energy is not needed).
 Play the Major and 2 more.

 From turn 6 onwards, select growth as needed.

 ### Remarks

 When you gain the Major on turn 2, Forget from discard.
-The best options are usually either the the Minor gained on turn 1, or [[Terrifying chase]].
+The best options are usually either the Minor gained on turn 1, or [[Terrifying chase]].
 If the Major does not have {{n}}, this will make activating [[Ranging hunt]] on turn 3 impossible, but playing a Major should compensate for it.

+If the first Major is bad, consider Reclaiming on turn 3 to replace it sooner, rather than playing it.

 Optionally, presence can be taken from the top track until turn 5 to unlock 3 Energy (**"Full" top track**).
 This is generally not recommended, as it delays 3 CP until very late and the second {{n}} is not too useful; extra Energy can be gained using G4, if needed.